bartczernicki/VectorMathAIOptimizations/README.md

 ```

 **1) Benchmark - VectorLinear**
 Goal of this benchmark is to showcase that a simple vector math approach will scale linearly or monotonically (fancy word for linear with a "bend") depending on the CPU architecture.
 For example, 1,000 vectors will take ~10x longer to process similarity math then 100 vectors; and 10,000 vectors will take ~10x longer than 1,000 vectors.
-This performance degredation is acceptable for smaller vector views/indexes, but benchmarks below will show that linear scale is unworkable for larger sets.
+This performance degredation is acceptable for smaller vector views/indexes, but benchmarks below will show that linear scale is unworkable for larger vector sets.
 ```
 | Method                                | NumberOfVectorsToCreate | Mean       | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------------------------- |------------------------ |-----------:|----------:|----------:|---------:|--------:|-